aws-samples/aws-hpc-tutorials/content/05-Amazon FSx for Lustre/_index.md

 - Upload files from an AWS Cloud9 instance to an Amazon S3 bucket.
 - Create a new cluster with AWS ParallelCluster and Amazon FSx for Lustre.
-- Run an IO intensive application to test Lustre performances.
+- Run an IO intensive application to test Lustre performance.
 - Push and get files using Lustre HSM.
 - Delete the cluster and the Lustre partition.